qimao7213/SInDSLAM/README.md

 **(2)** If your OpenCV supports CUDA, the code uses the CUDA-accelerated BroxFlow algorithm; otherwise, the code uses the DeepFlow algorithm.
 The average frame rate with CUDA is approximately 9 Hz, while without it, the frame rate is around 5 Hz.

-**Therefore, please correctly configure the CUDA and OpenCV versions** in "*SInDSLAM/ORB_SLAM2/CMakeLists.txt Line14-15*" and ensure that the **OpenCV version** specified in DBoW2 library matches the version in the main CMakeLists.txt.
+**Therefore, please correctly configure the CUDA and OpenCV configs** in "*SInDSLAM/ORB_SLAM2/CMakeLists.txt Line14-15*" and ensure that the **OpenCV version** specified in DBoW2 library matches the version in the main CMakeLists.txt.
 In VSCode, you can search for "find_package(OpenCV" to ensure that the OpenCV version is correctly configured.

+If you want to use **CUDA + ROS**, you can compile OpenCV 4.2.0 with CUDA acceleration; or you can compile `cv_bridge` from source, name it `cv_bridge_1`, and make it depend on the CUDA-enabled OpenCV version.
+In the `CMakeLists.txt` file, use `find_package(cv_bridge_1)`.

 ## Step1:
 ```